|

 Video: Tangier to Madrid by ferry & train

 See for yourself how straightforward, comfortable and scenic a Morocco to Europe journey can be by train & ferry.
 The video shows a journey on the FRS fast ferry from Tangier to Tarifa and the train ride from Algeciras to Madrid.
+The train in the video is a Talgo/Intercity, since December 2024 the train is a more modern Alvia S730.

 Other routes & options